PET imaging of inflammation and infection

 Increased NK1 receptor availability is observed with [11C]GR205171 PET in neurogenic inflammation.

-Mannose receptor (CD206) is expressed on the surface of macrophages, dermal fibroblasts, and keratinocytes.
+Mannose receptor (CD206) is expressed on the surface of macrophages, dermal fibroblasts, keratinocytes, and mesangial cells.
 Mannans contain mannose, and are an important part of cell walls of yeasts and fungi.
-Mannose receptor can be targeted with mannose-containing macromolecules, for instance [18F]fluoromannan.
+Mannose receptor can be targeted with mannose-containing macromolecules, for instance [18F]fluoromannan and [68Ga]IRDye800-tilmanocept.
+Locke et al (2012) used mannose coated labelled liposomes in a mouse model.

 Transient receptor potential channels (TRPs) support inflammation via secretion of proinflammatory neuropeptides, and induce the sensation of pain.
 Function of TRPs is modulated by endocannabinoids.
 TRPV1 and TRPV6 are targets for capsaicin, that can induce apoptosis in some tumour cell lines.